LukasKri/html-css-cv/README.md

 # About

-My first project using HTML and CSS.
+Project using HTML and CSS.

 ## Table of contents
 * [General info](#general-info)